fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 #### Exercise 12.17: Set up an Nginx reverse proxy server in front of todo-frontend

-We are going to put the nginx server in front of both todo-frontend and todo-backend.
+We are going to put the Nginx server in front of both todo-frontend and todo-backend.
 Let's start by creating a new docker-compose file <i>todo-app/docker-compose.dev.yml</i> and <i>todo-app/nginx.conf</i>.

 ```bash
 todo-app